cormacrelf/angular-skyhook/README.md

 can create more than one connection for a component, to accomplish what the `react-dnd` docs refer to as composing multiple decorators together.

-There are three other ways this approach makes for different-looking but similar-functioning code.
+There are four other ways this approach makes for different-looking but similar-functioning code.

 ### 1. No `props` or `component` arguments in the `spec` callbacks